-At the initiation of the director general of the HAEA, following thorough negotiations conducted in 2009, the representative of the leading Hungarian nuclear organizations established the Hungarian Nuclear Knowledge Management Database System on 22 June 2010 by signing a joint cooperation agreement at the HAEA headquarters.
+At the initiation of the director general of the HAEA, following thorough negotiations conducted in 2009, the representatives of Hungary's leading nuclear organizations established the Hungarian Nuclear Knowledge Management Database System on 22 June 2010 by signing a joint cooperation agreement at the HAEA headquarters.
 The main objective of the system is to collect and maintain the Hungarian documentation of the expertise accumulated during the application of atomic energy for future generations.
 This continually updated common database facilitates the sharing of knowledge and information within the nuclear community.

-The code of conduct developed by the editorial committee was signed on 15 December 2010, and established the administrative conditions and the technical provisions for the operation of the knowledge management database.
+The code of conduct developed by the editorial committee was signed on 15 December 2010 and established the administrative conditions and the technical provisions for the operation of the knowledge management database.
 Consequently, the ordinary use of the 'common electronic repository' of the Hungarian nuclear community started in 2010.
-The uploading of documents is ongoing; the database currently consists of approximately 9000 documents.
+The uploading of documents is ongoing; the database currently consists of approximately 9 000 documents.